 Climate change will affect food and water resources and the rate of plant and animal extinctions will continue to rise.
 As the ocean acidifies, due to its absorption of excess carbon dioxide, coral reefs will die and the number of shelled marine creatures -- many of them at the base of the oceanic food chain -- will diminish.
 This will lead to strife as more and more humans fight over dwindling resources and as refugees flee island nations and low-lying areas swamped by rising sea levels.

 And for those who don't believe mankind is responsible for the rapid climate change we are experiencing, Corinne Le Quere, director of the Tyndall Centre for Climate Change Research, said the consensus of hundreds of scientists is that "the human influence on climate change is clear.
-The atmosphere and oceans are warming, the snow cover is shrinking, the Arctic sea ice is melting, sea levels are rising, the oceans are acidifying, some extreme weather events are on the rise, ecosystems and natural habitats will be upset."

 "The debate really is over," stated Bernie Sanders, Vermont's junior senator in Washington, D.C.
 "The scientific community is virtually unanimous in agreeing that climate change is real, that it is caused by human activity that it is already causing devastating problems in the United States and around the world."